tc39/proposal-async-context/WEB-INTEGRATION.md

 ## Background

-AsyncContext is a stage 2 TC39 proposal that allows associating state implicitly with a call stack, such that it propagates across asynchronous tasks and promise chains.
+The AsyncContext proposal allows associating state implicitly with a call stack, such that it propagates across asynchronous tasks and promise chains.
 In a way it is the equivalent of thread-local storage, but for async tasks.
 APIs like this (such as Node.js’s `AsyncLocalStorage`, on which API